-- 9. Each outstanding and unexercised option to purchase New York Common Shares which has an exercise price, as of the close of business on the Business Day immediately prior to the Effective Time, that is less than the Per-Share Price, as defined below (each, an "In-the-Money Option"), shall be treated in the Merger as follows: - (a) if such In-the-Money Option has not otherwise become fully vested and exercisable prior to the Effective Time, such In-the-Money Option shall become fully vested and exercisable as of the close of business on the calendar day immediately preceding the Effective Time: - (b) each In-the-Money Option issued and outstanding immediately prior to the Effective Time (including, for the avoidance of doubt, the In-the-Money Options that have become vested and exercisable pursuant to the foregoing Section 9(a)), shall be deemed as of such time to have been irrevocably exercised in full by means of a "cashless" exercise pursuant to which the New York Corporation, when issuing the New York Common Shares upon exercise, will withhold from such issuance New York Common Shares with an aggregate value (when valued at the Per-Share Price (as defined below)) equal to the sum of (x) the aggregate exercise price payable upon such exercise, in lieu of the payment by the holder of such exercise price in cash, and (y) any applicable tax withholding; - (c) Notwithstanding the foregoing Section 9(b), with respect to the aggregate number of New York Common Shares to be issued upon such deemed exercise of In-the-Money Options, no fraction of a New York Common Share shall be issued pursuant to Section 9(b), and if any holder of an In-the-Money Option would otherwise have been entitled to receive a fraction of a New York Common Share pursuant to Section 9(b), such holder shall be entitled to receive a cash payment with respect to such fractional share in an amount equal to the product of such fraction multiplied by the Per-Share Price.
-The payment of cash to the holders of In-the-Money Options in lieu of fractional New York Common Shares is not separately bargained for consideration and is being made solely for the purpose of saving the New York Corporation the expense and inconvenience of issuing and transferring fractional New York Common Shares; - (d) The receipt by a holder of an In-the-Money Option of the New York Common Shares (or cash in lieu of a fractional share thereof) upon the deemed cashless exercise of such In-the-Money Option pursuant to this Section 9 shall be conditioned upon execution and delivery to the Company of a release (each, a "Release") by the holder of the relevant In-the-Money Option releasing all further rights with respect to the relevant In-the-Money Option.
-Subject to the execution and delivery of a Release by the holder of an In-the-Money Option, all New York Common Shares issued to such holder upon the deemed exercise of In-the-Money Options pursuant to Section 9(b) shall be considered issued and outstanding at the Effective Time for purposes of the Merger such that,
+- 9. Each outstanding and unexercised option to purchase New York Common Stock which has an exercise price, as of the close of business on the Business Day immediately prior to the Effective Time, that is less than the Per-Share Price, as defined below (each, an "In-the-Money Option"), shall be treated in the Merger as follows: - (a) if such In-the-Money Option has not otherwise become fully vested and exercisable prior to the Effective Time, such In-the-Money Option shall become fully vested and exercisable as of the close of business on the calendar day immediately preceding the Effective Time: - (b) each In-the-Money Option issued and outstanding immediately prior to the Effective Time (including, for the avoidance of doubt, the Inthe-Money Options that have become vested and exercisable pursuant to the foregoing Section 9(a)), shall be deemed as of such time to have been irrevocably exercised in full by means of a "cashless" exercise pursuant to which the New York Corporation, when issuing shares of the New York Common Stock upon exercise, will withhold from such issuance shares of New York Common Stock with an aggregate value (when valued at the Per-Share Price (as defined below)) equal to the sum of (x) the aggregate exercise price payable upon such exercise, in lieu of the payment by the holder of such exercise price in cash, and (y) any applicable tax withholding; - (c) Notwithstanding the foregoing Section 9(b), with respect to the aggregate number of shares of New York Common Stock to be issued upon such deemed exercise of In-the-Money Options, no fraction of a share of New York Common Stock shall be issued pursuant to Section 9(b), and if any holder of an In-the-Money Option would otherwise have been entitled to receive a fraction of a share of New York Common Stock pursuant to Section 9(b), such holder shall be entitled to receive a cash payment with respect to such fractional share in an amount equal to the product of such fraction multiplied by the Per-Share Price.
+The payment of cash to the holders of In-the-Money Options in lieu of fractional shares of New York Common Stock is not separately bargained for consideration and is being made solely for the purpose of saving the New York Corporation the expense and inconvenience of issuing and transferring fractional shares of New York Common Stock; - (d) The receipt by a holder of an In-the-Money Option of the shares of New York Common Stock (or cash in lieu of a fractional share thereof) upon the deemed cashless exercise of such In-the-Money Option pursuant to this Section 9 shall be conditioned upon execution and delivery to the Company of a release (each, a "Release") by the holder of the relevant In-the-Money Option releasing all further rights with respect to the relevant In-the-Money Option.
+Subject to the execution and delivery of a Release by the holder of an In-the-Money Option, all shares of New York Common Stock issued to such holder upon the deemed exercise of In-the-Money Options pursuant to Section 9(b) shall be considered issued and outstanding at the Effective Time for purposes of the Merger such that,